-During the upcoming 2016-2017 fiscal year, the group will continue to administer programs and funds received by the Continuum and prepare various grant applications for submission to the NC Balance of State.
+During the upcoming 2014-2015 fiscal year, the group will continue to develop the Continuum and prepare various grant applications for submission to the NC Balance of State.
 To date, the Pitt County Continuum of Care has received funding every year since 2003 funding cycle.
-Funding received under the 2004 and 2005 award was allocated to implement a Homeless Management Information System (HMIS) which is still being implemented.
+Funding received under the 2004 and 2005 award was allocated to implement a Homeless Management Information System (HMIS).
 All actions by the Continuum of Care group will address obstacles to meet the underserved needs in the community, assist with the reduction of poverty level families, assist with the development of "institutional structures", and enhance coordination between public and private housing and social service providers.
 Other actions will include marketing of the continuum to reach out to surrounding communities in an endeavor to promote regional participation.